-Previously Ms. Isiguen made her Florida Grand Opera debut as Cio-Cio-San, garnering praise from Palm Beach Arts, stating, ‘Isiguen’s Butterfly was moving and beautifully sung... she has a big fresh voice with plenty of stamina for an opera that requires her almost constant presence, and serious acting chops that made her lovable, believable, and tragic on the stage...the performance was a triumph, and the audience loved her.’
-She was subsequently featured as a soloist at the Royal Opera House at Covent Garden, UK singing the famous aria ‘Un bel dÌ vedremo’ with Maestro Nicola Luisotti for the Insights Program Concert.
+Previously Ms. Isiguen made her Florida Grand Opera debut as Cio-Cio-San MADAMA BUTTERFLY garnering praise from Palm Beach Arts, “Isiguen’s Butterfly was moving and beautifully sung... she has a big fresh voice with plenty of stamina for an opera that requires her almost constant presence, and serious acting chops that made her lovable, believable, and tragic on the stage...the performance was a triumph, and the audience loved her.”
+Vanessa was subsequently featured as a soloist at the Royal Opera House at Covent Garden, UK singing the famous aria ‘Un bel dÌ, vedremo’, with Maestro Nicola Luisotti for their Insights Program Concert.

-After relocating from New York City to Portland, Oregon, Ms. Isiguen made her debut as a soloist with the Oregon Symphony under the baton of Maestro Carlos Kalmar, and her Portland Opera debut as Mimì in La bohème with Maestro George Manahan to rave reviews.
-She looks forward to reprising the role with New Orleans Opera in 2022 with Maestro Joseph Colaneri.
-Opera News boasted, ‘Vanessa Isiguen brought to Mimì good looks, a lovely soprano, and loads of personality… ‘Sí, mi chiamano Mimì’ had variety and nuance from spinto bloom to light chatter.’
+Vanessa made her debut with the Oregon Symphony as a featured soloist under the baton of Maestro Carlos Kalmar, and her Portland Opera debut as Mimì LA BOHÈME with Maestro George Manahan to rave reviews.
+Opera News boasts, “Vanessa Isiguen brought to Mimì good looks, a lovely soprano, and loads of personality...
+‘Si, mi chiamano Mimì’ had variety and nuance from spinto bloom to light chatter.”